pedergoodman/weekend-jquery-server-calculator/Notes.md

 ## missing details
-no sumbission if operator isn't selected clear "total" on page refresh, but keep history
+[x] no submission if operator isn't selected
+[x] clear "total" on page refresh, but keep history

+round division to nearest 2nd decimal add commas to strings